tosilfv/Humanoid-worker-game/README.md

 ## N.B.

-Use arrow keys to control humanoid.<br />
+Use Left and Right arrow keys to control humanoid.<br />
 'humanoid_speed' will change to "slow" when set to "default".<br />
 Call Humanoid create_measurement_grid() to show grid.<br />